katalon-studio-samples/plugin-platform-test/README.md

-# Katalon Studio sample plugin for beginners
+# Katalon Studio sample plugin for testing Katalon Studio Platform

 This is a demostrated plugin that listen to `Plugin installation` event and `Katalon Studio execution` event.